arontaupe/aron.petau.net/_posts/2024-01-30-airaspi-build-log.md

    runOnInitRestart: yes
 ```

-also change rtspAddress: :8554 --to-- rtspAddress: :8900
+also change rtspAddress: :8554\
+to rtspAddress: :8900\
- otherwise there is a conflict with frigate
+Otherwise there is a conflict with frigate.

-with this, you should be able to start mediamtx
+With this, you should be able to start mediamtx.

 ```zsh
 ./mediamtx
 ```

-if there is no error, you can verify your stream through vlc under rtsp://airaspi.local:8900/cam1 (default would be 8554, but we changed it in the config file)
+If there is no error, you can verify your stream through vlc under rtsp://airaspi.local:8900/cam1 (default would be 8554, but we changed it in the config file)

 ### Current Status